acadadev/rosrider_doc/04_DRIVERS/README.md

   </clipboard-copy>
 </div>

 Running this command will output diagnostic information to your terminal.
-You should see an output similar to the following:
+You should see an output similar to the following

 <div class="img_dv">
    <img class="replay" src="../images/rosrider/monitoring_diagnostics.gif" alt="Diagnostics Output" style="box-shadow: 0px 4px 8px rgba(0, 0, 0, 0.2);">